mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.

-Further rainfall is forecast next week which may see river levels rise further.
+Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 08 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
 - High river levels today may lead to flooding.

 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.

+Predicted peaks: -

+Bredon is currently peaking at 2.2m, 08/12/25.

-River levels at Bredon are predicted to peak between 2.0m and 2.2m this morning, Sunday 07/12/25.
-Further rainfall is forecast next week which may see river levels rise further.
+Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 08 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.

 - Flood alert: Severn estuary from Gloucester to Sharpness
 - High tides on Sunday evening and Monday morning may lead to flooding.
 Flooding is possible from 11:15pm on Sunday evening and 11:30am on Monday morning.